1stCollab

 research

-Understanding needs and pain points
+Understanding user needs and pain points

 Users struggled to track deliverables or know when contracts would be completed.